ntop/ntopng/doc/src/faq.rst

   :alt: Howto Enable SNMP Debug

-When SNMP polling will start (usually every 5 minutes) a detailed log of activities will be produced.
-Such log can be accessed as follows
+When SNMP polling starts (usually every 5 minutes) a detailed log of activities will be produced.
+Logs can be accessed as follows

 - Log to the system where ntopng is running
 - (as root) journalctl -u ntopng --since "1 hour ago" > /tmp/ntopng_log.txt